kubeflow/katib/README.md

 how to monitor your `Experiment` status.

 You can view your results in Katib UI.
-Access Katib UI via Kubeflow dashboard if you have used standard installation or port-forward the `katib-ui` service if you have installed manually.
+If you used standard installation, access the Katib UI via Kubeflow dashboard.
+Otherwise, port-forward the `katib-ui`:

 ```
 kubectl -n kubeflow port-forward svc/katib-ui 8080:80